 The number of resident workers (Manufacturing) in Gladstone Regional Council area decreased by 1,113 between 2011 and 2016.

-The largest changes in the field of qualifications held by the resident workers (Manufacturing) between 2011 and 2016 in Gladstone Regional Council area were for those qualified in:
+The largest change in the field of qualifications held by the resident workers (Manufacturing) between 2011 and 2016 in Gladstone Regional Council area was for those qualified in:

 - Engineering and Related Technologies (-194 resident workers)

 - Not stated or inadequately described (-68 resident workers)